Jennifer Uy, Founder of Happy Natural Products

 I do, and it’s really helped me reduce the amount of actual skincare products I use because I don’t rely on them so much.
 As a singer, being on stage or being in photos, you worry about things like eye bags, dark circles, and such.
 I use the gua sha tool for my eyes and then the roller for everyday maintenance on my skin.

 I don’t follow a 10-step principle or anything like that.
 I just do serum, moisturizer, our gua sha facial oil, and that’s it.
 And of course, cleanser.
 I think it simplifies it.
 I find that the textured part [of the facial roller] acts a little bit like my exfoliator too.
 I find it’s just so effective that I’m not relying on external elements, like a $300 eye cream.
 In this journey, I’ve found that the foundation for looking and feeling good about yourself lies within.
-And hopefully with our tools and messaging, it resonates with those looking to find belonging in a chaotic world
+And hopefully with our tools and messaging, it resonates with those looking to find belonging in a chaotic world.

-Helen Jacob | Staff Writer
+Helen Jacob | Contributing Writer

 Trending Articles